 But the news crews aren’t the only ones listening.

-Police scanners have been around about as long as the police radios, and enthusiasts have been listening just as intently as the policemen, firemen and paramedics who use the radios to communicate with each other and the dispatchers.
+Police scanners have been around about as long as the police radios.
+Enthusiasts have been listening just as intently as the policemen, firemen and paramedics who use the radios to communicate with each other and the dispatchers.
 Since it’s perfectly legal to buy a scanner, anyone can get one and start listening.
 However, most people with a spare $400 in their pocket would rather buy a new iPad, iPhone or similar smart device.
 Unbeknownst to most people, when buying a smartphone or any internet connected smart device, they also acquire scanner capabilities.

 Unfortunately, this means criminals can do the same.
 The new apps are free, allow one to be mobile, and make it extremely easy to tap into the radio transmissions allowing anyone to hear everything that’s going on from pretty much anywhere.
 Many law enforcement agencies say this is giving criminals an upper-hand in avoiding capture.
 Criminals will hear the emergency dispatch and leave before the police arrive.
 They also say it puts officers in jeopardy, because criminals will know their location ahead of time and can plan attacks.
 All big concerns given the recent civil unrest, looting and rioting that has been popping up all around the country.
 There seems to be a growing animosity towards the police and allowing the bad guys to listen in could make the situation worse.